Hope Florida

 Hope Florida is a community-based welfare assistance program initiative founded on September 9, 2021 by Casey DeSantis, wife of Florida Governor Ron DeSantis.
-It is distinct from the Hope Florida Foundation, which is a direct support organization that promotes the initiative through private donations.
-News of the Hope Florida Foundation controversy was first reported when it was reported that Casey DeSantis was considering a run for governor in 2026 because her husband was term-limited.
+It is a state agency under the Florida Department of Children and Families (DCF) and is distinct from the Hope Florida Foundation, which is a Direct Support Organization (DSO) that promotes the initiative through private donations.
+DSOs are authorized under Florida statute for the "sole purpose" of "support[ing] the department in carrying out its purposes and responsibilities."
+In early 2025 news of a controversy involving the Hope Florida Foundation (the Hope Florida scandal) broke, following reports that Casey DeSantis was considering a run for governor in 2026 because her husband was term-limited.

 Background

 The program is intended to connect the government with private sector, non-profits and faith-based communities to create a pathway for residents to achieve prosperity and become self-sufficient economically.
+There are allegations that $10 million originating from a Medicaid overbilling settlement were inappropriately transferred to political action committees and ultimately used to fund advertising opposing an amendment to the Florida constitution which would have legalized recreational use of marijuana.
+CBS News and others have reported on a grand jury report released outside of official channels.

+Attorney General Uthemeyer noted that the release of the grand jury report was unauthorized and potentially illegal.

 The program provides navigators to identify the "lack of resources, skills, opportunities, or basic necessities" missing from an individual's life and "identify long-term goals and develop a strategic plan" for success.
 As of April 2025, their website claims that 120,000 Floridians have been "referred" by the program, 1,200 faith-based partners, 5,000 network partners, and 30,000 "Floridians with reduced reliance or no longer relying on public assistance."